 MDVL 6049 (0).
 GRADUATE FULL-TIME STATUS.
-A noncredit, independent course for students continuing work on an M.A. thesis.
+Independent course for students continuing work on an M.A. thesis.

 MDVL 6308 (3).
 TOWNS, TRADE, AND REVOLUTION IN THE MEDIEVAL WEST.
-This course investigates the medieval city from its origins through 1500.
+Investigates the medieval city from its origins through 1500.
 Within a chronological framework, students explore urban populations and institutions, commerce, universities, guilds, and the Black Death.

 MDVL 6318 (3).
 BYZANTINE HISTORY, 285-1453.
-This course traces the outlines of Byzantine history from 285 to 1453.
+Traces the outlines of Byzantine history from 285 to 1453.
 Topics include the changing structure of the family, gender roles, ruler and ruled, and town and country.